Nonperturbative Quantum Gravity in a Closed Lorentzian Universe: Conclusions and Discussion

 We have examined how robust physical predictions can emerge in nonperturbative quantum gravity in a closed Lorentzian universe, where the Hilbert space is believed to be one-dimensional and real for each $\alpha$-sector.
-This structure appears to obstruct the conventional probabilistic interpretation of quantum mechanics via projections onto a basis of states.
+This structure appears to obstruct the conventional probabilistic interpretation of quantum mechanics through projections onto a basis of states.

 Rather than resolving this tension by introducing additional external ingredients or observers, we argued that quantum gravity itself, properly understood, contains all the necessary elements to recover classical observables and probabilistic outcomes.
 Our results suggest that the apparent obstructions to probabilistic predictions in quantum gravity---stemming from the structure of the Hilbert space and the absence of external observers---are naturally resolved by the physical fact of partial observability.
-When the inaccessible degrees of freedom are traced out, the resulting reduced density matrix can support classical predictivity with uncertainties suppressed exponentially by the entropy of the environment.
+When the inaccessible degrees of freedom are traced out, the resulting reduced density matrix can support classical predictivity, with uncertainties that are exponentially suppressed by the entropy of the environment.
 In this view, physical predictions are inherently relational and confined to accessible subsystems, highlighting the limited scope of questions that can meaningfully be posed in a closed universe.

+To move toward more realistic cosmological settings, we conclude by discussing two aspects of the framework presented in this paper.
+First, since physical questions are framed locally in the accessible degrees of freedom, the predictions do not seem to depend on the global spacetime; in particular, as anticipated in Refs.~\cite{Nomura:2011dt,Nomura:2011rb,Bousso:2008hz,Garriga:2012bc,Friedrich:2022tqk}, probabilities do not seem to be weighted by the global volume.
+Second, the quantum gravitational state considered in this paper is maximally mixed over the set of states satisfying the physical constraints.
+However, it is possible that to obtain a realistic cosmology, we may need to impose some further condition on the wavefunction, for example some sort of normalizability condition~\cite{Nomura:2012zb}, in which case the projection onto the quantum gravitational state will be modified as

+where ${\cal F}(A,A') = {\cal F}^*(A',A)$ is a functional of $A$ and $A'$, determined by the additional condition.
+In the conventional multiverse picture based on the string landscape, it is expected that the spatial curvature of our own universe is negative~\cite{Kleban:2012ph,Guth:2012ww}.
+It would be interesting to see whether a multiverse scenario with positive spatial curvature can be constructed using the framework presented in this paper.

-These findings offer a new perspective on the emergence of classicality in quantum gravity, and we expect that further exploration of this viewpoint—especially in more realistic cosmological settings—will shed additional light on the nature of observables and dynamics in the quantum universe.
+The findings of this paper offer a new perspective on the emergence of classicality in quantum gravity, and we expect that further exploration of this viewpoint will shed additional light on the nature of observables and dynamics in the quantum universe.

 \flushleft{\bf Note Added:}

 While this manuscript was being completed, Refs.~\cite{Blommaert:2025bgd,Chen:2025fwp} appeared, which discuss related issues.